doomemacs/doomemacs/.github/PULL_REQUEST_TEMPLATE.md

   YOUR PR WILL NOT BE ACCEPTED IF IT DOES NOT MEET THE FOLLOWING CRITERIA:

-  - [ ] It targets the develop branch
   - [ ] No other pull requests exist for this issue
   - [ ] The issue is NOT in Doom's do-not-PR list: https://gist.github.com/hlissner/bb6365626d825aeaf5e857b1c03c9837
   - [ ] Any relevant issues and PRs have been linked to